Rjukan Ice Climbing 2019

-Peak Mountaineering first visited this magical place over 10 years ago and it has just got better and better over the years.
-There is now good accommodation infrastructure, quality guidebooks, efficient travel options from the UK and over 150 ice routes ranging from gentle single pitchers perfect through to multi pitch challenges that will test the budding ice Jedi.
+Peak Mountaineering first visited this magical place 12 years ago and over the intervening years it has just got better and better.
+There is a good accommodation infrastructure, quality guidebooks, friendly and supportive locals, easy travel options from the UK and well over 150 routes of all lengths and difficulties.

 What’s on offer?